lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 - Usage Rate
 - Steals

-Let's also include other important stats for basketball assessment (the reason for including these is that they are three of the most often quoted advanced stats):
+Let's also include other important stats for basketball assessment (the reason for including these is that they are four of the most often quoted advanced stats):
 - Free Throw Rate
 - PER
 - TS%